How cycling in Munich could look like.

 Isar Cycle Path

 Munich lies about halfway between the source and the mouth of the River Isar, so the Isar Cycle Path can be followed for about 150 kilometers (90 miles) in either direction.
-As it runs along the river, It is mostly flat and passes pretty towns, historical castles and idyllic nature reserves.
+As it runs along the river, it is mostly flat and passes pretty towns, historical castles, and idyllic nature reserves.
 Other attractions on the Isar cycle path include the towns of Landshut and Bad Tölz and the lakes Walchensee and Sylvensteinsee.
-At Deggendorf the River Isar flows into the Danube, where you can connect to the long-distance .
+At Deggendorf, the River Isar flows into the Danube, where you can connect to the long-distance cycle routes.

 Featured routes around Isar Cycle Path